*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Another thing that I realised was that if you buried more of the stem in the soil, more tubers would grow from the stem that was buried in the soil.

-That’s when I had that aha moment and realised how growing potatoes in bags of soil could be really beneficial and produce quite a decent crop if you do it right.
+That’s when I had that aha moment and realised how growing potatoes in gallon potato grow bags could be really beneficial and produce quite a decent crop if you do it right.

 So, here’s my guide to growing a bumper crop of potatoes using grow bags.